Javanisation: Early history

 The early classical period, during Eastern Java Mataram kingdom in the 10th century, saw the expansion of Javanese influence to Bali.
 East Javanese princess Mahendradatta become the queen consort of King Udayana Warmadewa of Bali, signify the Javanese increasing influences upon Bali.
-During the reign of Airlangga, Bali pretty much become parts of East Javanese Hindu kingdom realm.
+During the reign of Airlangga, Bali had effectively become a part of the East Javanese Hindu realm.

 The expansion of Singhasari kingdom in the 13th century during the reign of Kertanegara strengthened the Javanese influence in the region, especially upon Bali and Melayu Kingdom in Eastern coast of Sumatra, through Pamalayu expedition.
 In 1200 CE, Mpu Jatmika from Java established the Hindu Kingdom of Negara Dipa by the river of Tapin; this was the start of the Javanese-style courts in South Kalimantan.

 Followed by the expansion of Majapahit empire circa 14th-century, the archipelago saw again the Javanese expansion.
-It was probably during this period that some of Javanese cultural elements, such as gamelan and kris, being expanded and introduced to islands outside of Java; such as Sumatra, Malay peninsula and Borneo.
+It was probably during this period that some of Javanese cultural elements, such as gamelan and kris, being expanded and introduced to islands outside of Java; such as Sumatra, the Malay Peninsula and Borneo.
 It was during this era that the town Banjarmasin in South Kalimantan and Sukadana in West Kalimantan has been established as Javanese colony as the vassal of Majapahit.
 In 1400 CE, Negara Dipa was succeeded by the Hindu Kingdom of Negara Daha.
 The Javanese influences can be seen on Banjar people art, culture, and costumes that demonstrated Javanese styles.

 It was also during the last period of Majapahit in the 15th century that the native Austronesian elements of pre Hindu-Javanese style were revived, as demonstrated in Sukuh and Cetho temples.
 The stiffer wayang style figures of statues and bas reliefs, and the stepped pyramid temple structure replaced the classic towering Hindu temples.
-This reverse of Indianized process is also called the "Javanisation" of Hindu-Buddhist prototypes in Javanese art.
+This reverse of Indianised kingdom process is also called the "Javanisation" of Hindu-Buddhist prototypes in Javanese art.